Imagine A Day Without Water

 Media Types Accepted:

 - Multiple submissions are allowed!
-Make sure you convey the contest theme: "What Water Means to Me".
+Make sure you convey the contest theme: "Value of Water".

 - Entries must be the work of one individual youth, no collaborations.